JanssenProject/jans/demos/cedarling-js-examples/README.md

 separate Nginx container.
 React is not copied into a Hono backend image.
 Each frontend is compiled with the selected API URL, waits for that API to become healthy, and prints the clickable `http://localhost:3000` URL when Nginx starts.
+The Wrangler image also runs its production bundle dry-run during `--build`, so the single `hono-cloudflare` command validates the bundle before starting the IdP, Worker simulation, and browser frontend.

 For a browser profile, sign in as `bob`, `alice`, or `charlie` with any non-empty password, then create and delete a task to exercise the signed OIDC